McGreger/htbah/README.md

 > **Data Models**
 >
 > If you would like to use DataModel classes instead of the older template.json configuration, you'll need to use the `npm run generate` command described below and choose to enable them when asked.
-DataModels are currently an optional skill, and are only availabe in the generator CLI due to that.
+DataModels are currently an optional feature, and are only availabe in the generator CLI due to that.

 ### Generator